jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 ------------------------------
 We also need Pytorch to be present in our Dockerfile to run BERT.

 The PyTorch website provides a `widget <https://pytorch.org/get-started/locally/>`_ on their website to generate the correct installation command for different environments for recent versions of pytorch.
-Since we need PyTorch 1.7.1 with CUDA 11.0, we will need to view the “older versions” of pytorch, which can be found `here <https://pytorch.org/get-started/previous-versions/>`_.
+Since we need PyTorch 1.7.1 with CUDA 11.0, we will need to view the “older versions” of pytorch, which can be found `in the pytorch docs <https://pytorch.org/get-started/previous-versions/>`_.
 Scrolling down to v1.7.1 look for the “wheel” section that provides the pip install command for Linux/Windows for CUDA 11.
 The command we need is:

 ::